camerondavison/camerondavison.com/_drafts/bole-arch.md

 Recently I read about [withoutboats](https://github.com/withoutboats) [having a similar](https://boats.gitlab.io/blog/post/names-and-scuba/) if not that same philisophy.

 ### History
 I have read/used over the years a variety of logs.
-I think that it can be good to talk about the history of logging to get a setup what the goals will be.
+I think that it can be good to talk about the history of logging to get a idea what the goals should be.
 Trying to go in order from simplest to most complex.

 - single file growing forever
   - when it gets too big what do you do?
-- roll log ever N bytes
+- roll log every N bytes
   - will roll in the middle of newline
   - many logs will fill up the disks
 - write to syslog locally